Iceland – Food Tour Reykjavik

 In Reykjavik, there is 1 place that is incredibly famous: the hot dog stand.
 You cannot visit Reykjavik without buying a hot dog here.
 We were lucky that the line wasn’t very long.
 The expectations were high but they weren’t completely met, probably because our Bicky Burger in Belgium has similar sauces and toppings.

-Next stop was the harbor for some rock crab soup and fried cod tongues at Kopar.
+Next stop was the harbour for some rock crab soup and fried cod tongues at Kopar.
 And we cannot forget the delicious bread that they serve here.

 The final stop was dessert at Apotek.
 And oh my god, this was one of the best desserts I ever had.
 Soo delicious: sweet and sour and crunchy and soft.
 Just heaven.